dwkim78/ASTRiDE/README.md

 ### Plot Figures and Write Outputs

-We provide modules to plot figures and write outputs as:
+ASTRiDE has modules to plot figures and write outputs as:

 ```python
 streak.plot_figures()